 - a.
 The Exam Schedule below is a tentative but probable schedule of topics and dates.
 The schedule will be modified according to the progress of the lectures.
 The exam dates are target dates and will represent only material actually covered in class and video assignments.
 Specifics regarding content will be given as the exam date approaches. - b.
 Exam Filing All exams are returned to the instructor and filed after being handed back for review. - c.
 Make-up Lecture Exams are to be avoided!
 But if a make-up is needed, documentation is required to certify that the need is legitimate.
 If documentation is not presented, a make-up is still permitted, but a penalty is applied at the discretion of the instructor.
 If there is to be a make-up, this task should be accomplished within a week that the student returns to school in good health.
 Dates and times are limited, so the students may need to make special arraignments to do the make-up.
 Contact me so that a time and date can be coordinated.
-After a week, the instructor reserves the right to refuse a make-up. - d.
-Make-up Lab Exams Lab exams (practicals) are difficult to make up.
+After a week, the instructor reserves the right to refuse a make-up.

+d.
+Make-up Lab Exams Lab exams (practicals) are very difficult to make up.
 If you miss a lab practical, this may be the exam grade you drop.

-7 Grading
+6 Grading

 - a.
 Dropping One Exam The lowest grade of the semester is dropped, with exception of the last exam set and any other exams that the instructor designates as "non-droppable". - b.
 Final Grade Your final course grade is typically determined the day of the final exam.
 Once the grades are submitted, confirm your grade with the college, and contact me if there are any issues.
-After four weeks of the grades being submitted, exams are recycled, and grades are final.
+After four weeks of the grades being submitted, exams are recycled, and grades are final. - c.

-c.
 Exam Grades are not given over the internet.

-8 School Closings and Emergencies
+7 School Closings and Emergencies

 - a.
 Unscheduled School Cancellations If there is a college cancellation, please check the announcements button on the web for instruction.
 Class time missed due to unscheduled school cancellations must be made up.
 Follow instructions on the web for details.
 If there is a scheduled exam, this will be covered the next time we meet. - b.
-Adverse Weather Phone Number: ext.
-3002 - c.
-Scheduled School Cancellations Assignment over mid-semester break will be detailed as we approach that time.
+Adverse Weather Phone number: ext.
+3002

-9 Final Points
+8 Final Points

 - a.
+Contact Information See email address for the contact link.
+When emailing, always identify yourself and the class that you are in.
+Always have the subject line appropriately filled in.
+I will not open mail that is not properly identified. - b.
 Recommendations Should you seek a letter of recommendation to future programs, please provide the instructor with appropriate information and deadlines that you are facing and a stamped and addressed envelope.
 Finally, to assure that your application is complete, please contact the school after a reasonable period of time to assure their having received the letter.
-Contact me if there are any problems. - b.
+Contact me if there

+- are any problems. - c.
 Identification of all texts, recorders, and lab manuals is important.

-Please put you name and phone number on all personal belongings.
-If you leave something behind, you may be contacted as to where to pick it up. - c.
+Please put your name and phone number on all personal belongings.

+If you leave something behind, you may be contacted as to where to pick it up. - d.
 Cellular Phones and Text Messaging Unless you anticipate an emergency call, please turn your phones off.
 Text messaging is prohibited during class.